w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 <%= more_information %>
 {:/}

-* {::nomarkdown}<%= link_to "Easy Checks - A First Review of Web Accessibility", (w3url '/WAI/eval/preliminary.html') %>{:/}

-  Provides simple steps to help assess if a web page addresses accessibility.
+* {::nomarkdown}<%= link_to "Easy Checks - A First Review of Web Accessibility", (w3url '/WAI/eval/preliminary.html') %>{:/} &ndash; Provides simple steps to help assess if a web page addresses accessibility.

 {::nomarkdown}
 <%= more_information :end %>